 Whooping cough (pertussis) immunisation service

 Whooping cough vaccines are given as a needle and are only available as a combination vaccine.
 They can be provided by a variety of recognised immunisation providers.
-If you're eligible, you can get the whooping cough vaccine for free under the National Immunisation Program (NIP).
+If you're eligible, you can get the whooping cough vaccine at no cost through the National Immunisation Program (NIP).

 Why get immunised against whooping cough?